SindreKjelsrud/sidBot/commands.md

 >   Bot responds with "Hello!"

 >**!ping**
->   Bot responds with "Pong!" and botlatency
+>   Bot responds with "Pong!" and botlatency + a gif from Ping Pong The Animation

 >**!github**
 >   Flexes github link